jganseman/ScoreSearch/README.md

 # ScoreSearch
 Search for scores by instrumentation - HAMR2018 project

-### Summary
+## Summary
 You and 2 friends team up to form a new band.
 You play the piano and your friends play bassoon and bagpipe.
 Who the hell wrote music for that combo?

-Well, surely someone modernist composer in some country did at some time, but currently it's virtually impossible to find.
+Well, surely someone unknown composer in some country wrote something once, but it's virtually impossible to find.
 Libraries generally record composer names, piece titles, even the physical size and the number of pages of the actual book very well.
 They rarely put the same effort in the instrumentation, and if they do, their software rarely allows to search it properly.

-Therefore this project that I've been willing to do for years: a search engine for sheet music by instrumentation.
+Hence this project that I've been willing to do for years: a search engine for sheet music by instrumentation.
 Currently only as a mock-up, worked out at the HAMR hackathon in Paris, September 2018.

-### In this repo
+## In this repo
 A few scripts to get it done:
-* cleaning the data
+* `preprocess_rism.ipynb` : clean the RISM dataset and convert it to JSON files focusing on instrumentation
-* converting it to the format we'll use in our database
+* `import_in_elk.ipynb` : import the resulting JSON into an ELK stack (i.e. ElasticSearch)
-* moving the data into the database
+* TODO: script to launch the frontend / search form.
+(I'm counting on Kibana)

-* launching the frontend / search form
+## Background

 ### The data
 There are few large-scale repositories of bibliographic data readily available online.
 Most only offer limited access through an API, hardly useful to create a new index.
 Worldcat unfortunately does not share their data.